gstsdev/armor-lib/README.md

 $app->run();
 ```

 As you can see, we are handling a request to the path `/`.
 We append a simple message to the response, which uses the `absolute` value of the `path` property of the `Request` object.
 And, finally, we complete the response, and returns it final result.
 That "return" is used by Armor to know if the response has been correctly built, or something unexpected has occurred.
-If it does, Armor throws a `ResponseCompletionNotCompletedException`.
+If it does, Armor throws a `ResponseNotCorrectlyCompletedException`.

 Well, there is a lot to know about Armor.
 In the future, it may be fully covered by a more detailed documentation.